Lupe Pure Cordless Review

 I like the onboard mount because it reduces the risk of misplacing attachments.

 Clip it on the handle, and it neatly stores the crevice and upholstery tool.
-Unfortunately, it doesn’t have a locking mechanism, so the tools are held by friction.
-There’s a risk of it dropping as you vacuum, so it’s something to remember.
+Unfortunately, it lacks a locking mechanism, so the tools are held in place by friction.
+There’s a risk that it will drop as you vacuum, so it’s something to keep in mind.

 Availability of Parts

-You can purchase Lupe parts at their website.
-These components are currently not yet in stock, but it should be available when they get manufacturing in step with demand.
+You can purchase Lupe parts on their website.
+These components are currently not in stock, but they should be available when they are manufactured in line with demand.

 Product Specifications